Lukasa/dnsimple-python/README.markdown

 This is a client for the DNSimple REST API.
 It currently allows you to fetch existing domain info, as well as bulk-register new domains.
 More features are on the way.

+### Requirements

+Before you begin, you will need the excellent [requests[(https://github.com/kennethreitz/requests) module, by Kenneth Reitz.
+To install it, run either

+        pip install requests

+or, if you absolutely must:

+        easy_install requests

+But, you know, don't do it that way.

 ### Getting started

 From your code, import the module: